H.M.S. Pinafore: Film and television references

 Songs from Pinafore have been used to give period flavor to such films as the 1981 historical film Chariots of Fire, in which the protagonist, Harold Abrahams, and others from Cambridge University, sing "He Is an Englishman".
 This song also features at the end of the 1983 BBC drama An Englishman Abroad.
 In the 2003 movie Peter Pan, the Darling family sings "When I Was a Lad".
 In Wyatt Earp (1994), the famed lawman meets his future wife when he sees her playing in an early production of Pinafore.
 A 1953 biopic, The Story of Gilbert and Sullivan, uses music from Pinafore.

 Characters also sing songs from Pinafore in such popular films as Raiders of the Lost Ark (1981) and Star Trek: Insurrection (1998), where Captain Picard and Lt.
 Commander Worf sing part of "A British Tar" to distract a malfunctioning Lt.
 Commander Data.
-The Good Shepherd (2006) depicts an all-male version of Pinafore at Yale University in 1939; Matt Damons character plays Little Buttercup, singing in falsetto.
-Judy Garland sings "I Am the Monarch of the Sea" in the 1963 film, I Could Go On Singing.
+The Good Shepherd (2006) depicts an all-male version of Pinafore at Yale University in 1939; Matt Damon's character plays Little Buttercup, singing in falsetto.
+Judy Garland sings "I Am the Monarch of the Sea" in the 1963 film I Could Go On Singing.
 The soundtrack of the 1992 thriller The Hand that Rocks the Cradle prominently features songs and music from Pinafore, and the father and daughter characters sing "I Am the Captain of the Pinafore" together.
-An example of a film based on ideas from Pinafore is the 1976 animated film by Ronald Searle called Dick Deadeye, or Duty Done is based on the character and songs from Pinafore.
+The 1976 animated film by Ronald Searle called Dick Deadeye, or Duty Done is based on the character and songs from Pinafore.
 In the 1988 drama Permanent Record, a high school class performs Pinafore.

 Television series that include substantial Pinafore references include The West Wing, for example in the 2000 episode "And It's Surely to Their Credit", where "He Is an Englishman" is used throughout and quoted (or paraphrased) in the episode's title.
 Among other notable examples of the use of songs from Pinafore on television are several popular animated shows.
 In the "Cape Feare" episode of The Simpsons, Bart stalls his would-be killer Sideshow Bob with a "final request" that Bob sing him the entire score of Pinafore.
 Similarly, the 1993 "HMS Yakko" episode of Animaniacs consists of pastiches of songs from H.M.S.
 Pinafore and The Pirates of Penzance.
 In a Family Guy episode, "The Thin White Line" (2001), Stewie sings a pastiche of "My Gallant Crew".
-Stewie also sings "I Am the Monarch of the Sea" (including the ladies' part, in falsetto) in "Stewie Griffin: The Untold Story".
+Stewie also sings "I Am the Monarch of the Sea" (including the ladies' part, in falsetto) in Stewie Griffin: The Untold Story.
 A 1986 Mr. Belvedere episode, "The Play", concerns a production of H.M.S.
 Pinafore, and several of the songs are performed.
 In 1955, NBC broadcast a variety special including a 20-minute compressed jazz version, "H.M.S.
 Pinafore in Jazz", produced and directed by Max Liebman, starring Perry Como, Buddy Hackett, Kitty Kallen, Bill Hayes, Pat Carroll and Herb Shriner.